1. What is a good maintenance routine?

 Use the clockwise rubbing method and palm rolling (rolling the dread back and forth between your palms) to help the body of the dreads and the roots tighten.
 Tighten the tips by tip rubbing.
 Keeping them clean and free of residues helps them tighten tremendously.
 Of course spraying them with Locking Accelerator or using a light sprinkle of Dread Dust helps too.
 The Accelerator increases friction between the hair strands by separating the tiny shingles that make up each strand.
 This increased friction tightens them super fast.
 Sun helps the process too, spray the Accelerator in your hair and allow it to dry in the sun.
 Lightly sprinkle Dread Dust onto dry hair.
 Top

 This is one of the most commonly asked questions so let me start by saying that it's normal to have an inch or so of undreaded hair at the base of your scalp.
 The roots are always the last part to dread and they are never fully dreaded as hair continues to grow.

 The fastest way to tighten roots is to use the clockwise rubbing method.
 Besides this palm rolling will help the roots tangle and dread as well.
 If your dreadlocks are farily new, rubber bands are a good way to bind the dreads together at the scalp.
+Additionally, if there are any loose hairs or long loops sticking out, rub them between your fingers to create a dread ball and then use the crochet hook to pull them back into the dread.
 Top

 Essentially you need to create a little dread ball and push it into the closest dread.
 Ideally start with freshly washed, dry hair.
 Gather the loose hairs between your finger tips and roll them together to form a little ball.
 Dread Dust works wonders in encouraging these loose little hairs to knot up.
 Press your finger tips into the dread dust before getting started.